9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

 Healing Effects:

 This herb is most popular for its calming and relaxing properties.
-Lavender is perfect to work with if you are feeling anxious or stressed, have a headache, or if you’re experiencing any skin ailments (such as fungal infections, cuts and scrapes).
+Lavender is perfect to work with if you are feeling anxious or stressed, have a headache, or if you are experiencing any skin ailments (such as fungal infections, cuts and scrapes).
 Lavender is also anti-inflammatory, antiseptic, and antispasmodic.
+For a high-quality Lavender Essential Oil, click the link to receive 15% off.

 How to use:

-To treat shock, anxiety, depression or relaxation: You may also brew lavender as a tea by boiling the dried leaves and water.
-Another lovely option is to diffuse this in an oil diffuser or in a Salt Inhale.
+To treat shock, anxiety, depression or to promote relaxation: You may also brew lavender as a tea by boiling the dried leaves and water.
+Another lovely option is to diffuse this in an oil diffuser or in a Salt Inhaler.
 Lastly, this may also be applied, as a massage oil when mixed with a carrier oil.

 **Disclaimer: we would refrain from using this essential oil orally.